 MTR400 - Machine Design Elements and Kinematics

 This course covers the methods and theory of practical machine design with basic kinematics.
-The course will integrate the knowledge of statics, dynamics, strength of materials and engineering materials in the design process.
+The course will integrate the knowledge of Statics, Dynamics, Strength of Materials and Engineering Materials in the design process and analyze the ethical and moral issues of machines in society.
 The topics will include materials selection, load, stress, strain, deflection, fatigue and failure theories, design of shafts, keys, couplings, bearings, springs, screws, fasteners, and linkages.
-All design topics will be supplemented by appropriate case problems.
+All Design topics will be supplemented by appropriate case problems.
 The application of computer-aided design software to analyze design problems will be demonstrated.
 An introduction to finite element analysis software and application will be presented in this course.
 Two hours of lecture and three hours of lab.
-Pre-requisites: MTR 335 and MTR 370.
-(3crs.)
-Spring or fall.

 MTR410 - Process Control

 This course identifies process as the central factor in plant automation and develops theory and practice to present the parameters of good dynamic performance.
 Approaches are presented for measurement selection, process/modification, control structure design and algorithm tuning to achieve good performance over a range of operating conditions.
 The sequence of topics: modeling, single-loop control and tuning, enhancements, multi-loop control, and design will build the students' ability to analyze increasingly complex systems, culminating in multi-loop control design.Two hours of lecture and three hours of lab.
 Pre-requisite: Upper level senior status (3 crs.)
 Fall or Spring.

 MTR420 - Computer-Integrated Manufacturing